Zimbabwe celebrates 40 years of independence | DW | 17.04.2020

 A conflict of generations has emerged over the past 40 years.

-On the other hand, the post-liberation generation feel Zimbabwe's development is being hindered by an older generation clinging to power in the same way that the colonizers did.

-Emmerson Mnangagwa, who succeeded Mugabe as President in 2018, is also a veteran of Zimbabwe's liberation guerrilla war.
+Emmerson Mnangagwa (in title photo), who succeeded Mugabe as President in 2018, is also a veteran of Zimbabwe's liberation guerrilla war.
 War veterans also hold key positions in the army, the police, the air force, key government institutions and the ruling party.

 "You have a crisis of the older generation who feel a form of superiority and heroism about what they did to emancipate the country," political analyst Rusero said.
 "You have someone who was born in 1980 and has turned 40 with all the expectations of modern life but their dreams are being failed."

 "Life begins at 40.
 On 18 April Zimbabwe turns 40.
-It's a milestone with a dream shattered by the hurt and pain from tyranny, violence, corruption and stolen elections," main opposition leader Nelson Chamisa said in a tweet.
+It's a milestone with a dream shattered by the hurt and pain from tyranny, violence, corruption and stolen elections," Chamisa wrote.

 Looking ahead